CisFinder

 Threshold (=threshold score),

-Freq (=number of motif matches in the test sequence),
+Freq (=number of motif matches),

-Ratio (=enrichment ratio of motif matches in the test sequence),
+Ratio (=enrichment ratio of motif matches),

 Info (=information content of motif PFM),